GreenIron/FAA-NLP-Project/README.md

 4. On top of the main file, DRS offers also "Attachments/Public Comments" documents.
 As of today those are not searchable with DRS and not in the DRS Document Types Metadata Mapping file.
 5. There also non-pdf and non-text files

-Note that Aeronautical Information Manual (AIM) and Aeronautical Information Publication (AIP) are two basic references in aviation.
+Aeronautical Information Manual (AIM) and Aeronautical Information Publication (AIP) are two basic references in aviation.
 They are not in DRS, so I've added them manually to the dataset.

-[eCFR](https://www.ecfr.gov) is also another great ressource (can collect dockets from there), but it is already covered by [DRS](https://drs.faa.gov/).
+[eCFR](https://www.ecfr.gov) is also another great ressource (can collect dockets from there), but it is already covered in [DRS](https://drs.faa.gov/).

 ## Other sources of data worth exploring
-The following data could also be an excellent source of data for an NLP project.
-I've not had the time to focus too much on those, but they would be well suited for a simple use case:
+The following data could also be an excellent source of data for an NLP use case, but I've not had the time to focus too much on those:
 * public comments are organized as Q&A tables.
-They are generally very nicelly formatted so that a tabular extrator libraty should work (sometimes alswer formatted in csv like files).
+They are generally very nicelly formatted so that a tabular extrator library should work (and even sometimes directly in csv format).
 The answer provided by the FAA is not "right" like what can be found in other factual Q&A database, but this could still be a good starting point.
 * AC 43-16A - General Aviation Maintenance Alerts offers also an excelent source of maintenance database
 * MMELs are also well formatted, but definitely less diversified
 * FAA DER training center (learning documents and Q&A)
-* all the DRS missing data and all the documents which were discontinued to exist
+* all the DRS missing data and all the documents which were discontinued to exist.
+Identifying and explaining missing data is important for data quality and bias mitigation.

 # A first try with STC (Supplemental Type Certificate)